Models for the common knowledge logic: Infinitary common knowledge logic

 \begin{corollary} For each formula $\phi\in\icformulas$, $\phi$ is provable in $\ipsmh$ if and only if it is valid in the class $\fckl$ of CKL-frames. \end{corollary}

-Interestingly, the Kripke completeness of $\ipsmh$ can also be shown directly, by using a kind of universal technique, whereas proving the Kripke completeness of $\psmh$ is not straightforward (see \cite{{mey-vdh95}}).
+Interestingly, the Kripke completeness of $\ipsmh$ can also be shown directly, by using a kind of general technique, whereas proving the Kripke completeness of $\psmh$ is not straightforward (see \cite{{mey-vdh95}}).
 It is well-known that the J\'{o}nsson-Tarski representation theorem provides Kripke completeness of many types of modal logics.
-Moreover, it is known that an extension of the J\'{o}nsson-Tarski representation theorem, which preserves countably many infinite joins and meets, holds, and the Kripke completeness of various non-compact modal logics follows from this extension in the same way (\cite{tnk-ono98,tnknoncpt}).
-When proving the Kripke completeness of the common knowledge logic using this extension, it is necessary to show that $\bigsqcap_{n\in\omega}\aeko^{n}x=\acko x$ holds in the Lindenbaum-Tarski algebra.
-As we have seen in Theorem \ref{freemh}, it is true that the Lindenbaum-Tarski algebra of $\psmh$ satisfies $\bigsqcap_{n\in\omega}\aeko^{n}x=\acko x$, but, in Theorem \ref{freemh}, this was shown by using the Kripke completeness of $\psmh$.
-Since the order of the propositions to be proved is reversed, we must show that $\bigsqcap_{n\in\omega}\aeko^{n}x=\acko x$ holds in the Lindenbaum-Tarski algebra of $\psmh$ without using Kripke completeness.
+Furthermore, it is known that an extension of the J\'{o}nsson-Tarski representation theorem, which preserves countably many infinite joins and meets, holds, and the Kripke completeness of various non-compact modal logics follows from this extension in the same way (\cite{tnk-ono98,tnknoncpt,tnk01}).
+In fact, Kripke completeness of some proof systems for the common knowledge logic is proved by means of this extension (\cite{tnk-ono98,tnknoncpt,tnk01}).
+When proving the Kripke completeness of the common knowledge logic using this extension, it is necessary to show that $\acko x=\bigsqcap_{n\in\omega}\aeko^{n}x$ holds in the Lindenbaum-Tarski algebra.
+As we have seen in Theorem \ref{freemh}, it is true that the Lindenbaum-Tarski algebra of $\psmh$ satisfies $\acko x=\bigsqcap_{n\in\omega}\aeko^{n}x$, but, in Theorem \ref{freemh}, this was shown by using the Kripke completeness of $\psmh$.
+Here, we need to show that $\acko x=\bigsqcap_{n\in\omega}\aeko^{n}x$ holds in the Lindenbaum-Tarski algebra of $\psmh$ without relying on Kripke completeness.
 However, this does not seem to be straightforward.
-On the other hand, it follows immediately from Theorem \ref{mhckl} that the Lindenbaum-Tarski algebra of $\ipsmh$ satisfies $\bigsqcap_{n\in\omega}\aeko^{n}x=\acko x$.
-Therefore, Kripke completeness of $\ipsmh$ can be obtained directly from the extension of J\'{o}nsson-Tarski representation.
+On the other hand, it follows immediately from Theorem \ref{mhckl} that the Lindenbaum-Tarski algebra of $\ipsmh$ satisfies $\acko x=\bigsqcap_{n\in\omega}\aeko^{n}x$.
+Therefore, it is straightforward to show the Kripke completeness of $\ipsmh$ directly from the extension of J\'{o}nsson-Tarski representation.

+Finally, we compare the infinitary extensions of $\psomega$ and $\psmh$ with their predicate extensions.
+For simplicity, we consider predicate extensions without function symbols and equality.
+The predicate extensions of $\psomega$ and $\psmh$ are defined by adding the following axiom schemas and inference rules to them, respectively: \begin{enumerate} \item $\phi[y/x]\supset\exists\phi$, $\forall x\phi\supset\phi[y/x]$;